 There are a variety of attacks possible if the assumptions the TPM specification makes about time going forward do not hold.
 (For example, rolling back to a prior set of authorization values, or an earlier value of the monotonic counters.)
 As a general rule, rollbacks should not be done.
 There are special cases (eg. Failure cases, etc.) where it is required, but it should only be done when authorized by an approved authority.

-vTPMs should ehave as pTPMs for software running in the VM
+vTPMs should behave as pTPMs for software running in the VM

-Legacy software, even if it does not take full advantage of vTPM trust architectures or features.
+Legacy software should be able to treat a vTPM exactly as if it were a pTPM without change, even if it does not take full advantage of vTPM trust architectures or features.

-vTPMs should have performance
+vTPMs should have not have their performance limited by multiplexing a pTPM

 One of the major benefits of vTPMs is that software offers the possibility of a significant speedup over pTPMs.
 As a general rule, vTPMs should not rely on pTPMs for runtime operations as this will have severe performance implications.